lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 To this end, we developed search arena, aiming to (1) enable crowd-sourced evaluation of search-augmented LLMs and (2) release a diverse, in-the-wild dataset of user–system interactions.

 Since our [initial launch](https://x.com/lmarena_ai/status/1902036561119899983) on March 18th, we've collected over 11k votes across 10+ models.
-In short, we used filtered votes ([🤗 search-arena-7k](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-5k)) to calculate the leaderboard with this [⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_).
+We then filtered this data to construct 7k battles with user votes ([🤗 search-arena-7k](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-7k)) and calculated the leaderboard with this [⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_).
 Below, we provide details on the collected data and the supported models.

 <h3>A. Data</h3>